 - Integrating mind and machine through Brain-Computer Interface (BCI) helping in augmenting motor functions in some patients.

 - Evolution of new tools in radiology.

 - More effective use of EHRs making a predictive analysis.

 - Reducing the risk of antibiotic resistance deriving insights from HER data analysis

 - Improved accuracy in the analysis of pathology images

 - Leveraging data from personal health wearables, smartphones and other digital devices.

 Is everything good with AI applications in medicine?

 Even though the potential is immense, there are few areas of concern.
-Is the medical world prepared to embrace AI-assisted medicine support?
+Are global healthcare systems prepared to embrace AI-assisted medicine support?
 The prime liability is hacking and breach of privacy and the lack of providing explanations in most algorithms.
 Any misleading data fed can create misleading results.